ucfcbb/RaPID2/README.md

 # RaPID v2

+# RaPID v2

 **RaPID v2** is a high-performance IBD detection tool based on the **Positional Burrows-Wheeler Transform (PBWT)**.
 It is designed to efficiently detect shared genomic segments in large-scale datasets and supports both high-throughput computing and stable deployment environments.

-This project is the successor to the original [RaPID v1](https://github.com/ZhiGroup/RaPID), retaining its core algorithmic strengths while significantly improving performance, flexibility, and scalability.
+This work builds on the original [RaPID v1](https://github.com/ZhiGroup/RaPID) [[1]] and uses the [HP-PBWT engine](https://github.com/ucfcbb/HP-PBWT) at its core [[2]].
+RaPID v2 retains the core algorithmic strengths of its predecessor while significantly improving performance, flexibility, and scalability.

 ## Modes of Operation